mgoellnitz/dinistiq/README.md

 The closest competitor of dinistiq seems to be TinyDI - https://code.google.com/p/tinydi/.
 It recognises JSR330 Annotation but seems to lack the option of config files like the simple properties file mechanism of dinistiq.
+Additionally - unlike Spring and dinistiq - it depends on public setters for the injections.
+Private members with the @Inject annotation are not enough.
+Also it is fairly unmaintained for some years now.